gregkh/kernel-coding-style/README.md

 By default the Linux coding style is enabled for any file known to the Linux project (C files, headers, patches, Kconfig, etc.).

-If you prefer a finer control and apply it only on some files, define a "g:linuxsty_patterns" array in your vimrc and the style will be applied only if the buffer's path matches one of the pattern.
-For instance, you can match only projects under /usr/src/ and /linux with the following:
+If you prefer a finer control and apply it only on some files, define a `g:linuxsty_patterns` array in your `vimrc` and the style will be applied only if the buffer's path matches one of the pattern.
+For instance, you can match only projects under `/usr/src/` and `/linux` with the following:

     let g:linuxsty_patterns = [ "/usr/src/", "/linux" ]

-If you want to save the current file's directory and automatically call LinuxCodingStyle next time, you can define the following option in your
+If you want to save the current file's directory and automatically call `:LinuxCodingStyle` next time, you can define the following option in your `vimrc`:
-vimrc:

     let g:linuxsty_save_path = 1

-If you want to enable the coding style on demand without checking the filetype, you can use the :LinuxCodingStyle command.
-For instance, you can map it with the following in your vimrc:
+If you want to enable the coding style on demand without checking the filetype, you can use the `:LinuxCodingStyle` command.
+For instance, you can map it with the following in your `vimrc`:

     nnoremap <silent> <leader>a :LinuxCodingStyle<cr>